mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 the contractual nature of this exchange later, but it reinforces the idea that Jacob, at least, has no assumption about God being with him wherever he goes.

-#### Your offspring shall posses the gate of his enemies
+**Your offspring shall posses the gate of his enemies**

 In the blessing given to Abraham in Genesis 22, it's promised that a descendant will "possess the gates of his enemies."
-This militaristic language has been omitted from Isaac's blessing, perhaps foreshadowing Isaac's passive nature in Genesis 26.[^12] Furthermore, the absence of "possess the gates" could be set in contrast to "city gate" (*sa‘ar ‘ir*) appearing three times in Genesis 34, the parallel chapter to Genesis 26.
+This militaristic language has been omitted from Isaac's blessing, perhaps foreshadowing Isaac's passive nature in Genesis 26.[^12] Furthermore, the absence of "possess the gates" could be set in contrast to "city gate" (*sa'ar 'ir*) appearing three times in Genesis 34, the parallel chapter to Genesis 26.
 There, Jacob, too, is passive, but to the detriment of his family and their standing in the land.
 God must intervene to prevent them from overtaking Jacob's camp ([Genesis 35:5](https://biblia.com/bible/esv/genesis/35/5).)
 In Isaac's case, not "possessing